 Photo by Aleks Dorohovich

-Today the importance of educational technology goes beyond the use of instructional aids because of the ubiquity and usefulness of technology in everyday life.
-Now more than ever, there is a need to for learners to be proficient at using technology in order to adapt to this rapidly digitizing world.
+Nowadays the importance of educational technology goes beyond way the use of instructional aids.
+The ubiquity and usefulness of technology in everyday life means that, now more than ever, there is a need to for learners to be proficient at using technology in order to adapt to this rapidly digitizing world.

-Students have to learn how to properly use technology at an early age for it to be eloquent in its language.
-Educators and the school are in prime position to teach young learners this.
-Teachers must also learn to fully integrate technology in their pedagogy and use it not just as visual aids but also as tools to engage learners.
+Think of technology like a language.
+Students have to learn how to use technology properly at an early age for them to have the best chance at becoming fluent.
+Educators and schools are in prime position to teach young learners this new 'language'.
+To integrate technology fully in their teaching methods, teachers must use it not just as visual aids but also as tools to actively engage their students.
+This is where Education Technology (or EdTech) comes in.

-From interactive whiteboards to educational applications, here are 13 edtech tools that every teacher and student to aid and enhance teaching and learning.
+From interactive whiteboards to educational apps, here are 13 EdTech tools that every teacher and student can use to aid and enhance teaching and learning.

 More than just a glorified projector, IWBs work as standalone computers or as large connectable touch pads to control other computers.
 They can be used to display images, play multimedia files, make interactive presentations, and manipulate elements on the screen.

-Using an IWB, teachers can involve students in the teaching-learning process.
-For example, in a lesson on how to tell time, an IWB can be used as a clock that students can adjust and manipulate to gain an experienced-based understanding of how time is measured.
+Teachers can involve students in the teaching-learning process using an IWB.
+For example, in a lesson on how to tell time, an IWB can be used as a clock that students can adjust and manipulate to gain an experienced-based understanding of how we measure time.
 Students then cease to be passive receptors of knowledge and instead become active collaborators who take charge of their own learning.

 The smart typewriter was developed as a tool for authors, writers, journalists, and other professionals to increase their daily productivity and word count.
 With its straightforward design and focused functionality, the tool eliminates some distractions that may hamper your writing progress, especially those offered by the internet.